noahpking/foot-fatigue-index/README.md

 3. Fatigue for High and Low Impact Jobs Remain Consistent Throughout Age Groups

-It was found that for high impact jobs (nurses and warehouse workers) that the fatigue score remained constantly high regardless of age or weight highlighting the importance of job based ergonmoic support, not just age-based interventions.
+It was found that for high impact jobs (nurses and warehouse workers) that the fatigue score remained constantly high regardless of age or weight highlighting the importance of job based ergonomic support, not just age-based interventions.

-On the contrary, low impact jobs (bus drivers) showed consistently low fatigue scores across all age groups, reinforcing the model's ability to distinguihs betweeen job-level and individual-level fatigue factors.
+On the contrary, low impact jobs (bus drivers) showed consistently low fatigue scores across all age groups, reinforcing the model's ability to distinguish between job-level and individual-level fatigue factors.

 4. The Model Accurately Captures Both Job-Level and Individual-Level Risk

 Fatigue scores vary across individuals within the same job type, showing that the model successfully integrates personal attributes alongside job demands—creating a more precise, realistic risk profile for each worker.

+These findings support the idea that job type is the dominant driver of fatigue risk, while age and weight serve more as modifiers than primary determinants.
+This highlights a key opportunity: targeting high-strain jobs like nursing and warehouse work with supportive interventions—such as high-performance insoles—could make the most difference.
+Since workers in these roles experience consistently high fatigue regardless of personal traits, focusing on the job itself is likely to deliver the greatest impact.